gau-veldt/Godot-GDGD/README.md

       tools in the windows development ecosystem).
 Any tools that are included (like assemblers) must have suitable licensing.

-**Note:** includes NASM which is licnesed separately via 2-clause BSD license.
+**Note:** may include NASM which is licnesed separately via 2-clause BSD license.
 I believe this to
       be compatible to MIT so it should be usable in an exported game without restriction.

 **Note 2:** Temporary use of GoLink for development.
 GoLink is distributable *non-commercially only*